1. What's special about CHBE at Montana State University?

 Can I earn a minor in ChE or in BioE?

 No. The CHBE Department does not currently offer a minor in either program.
+However, the CHBE Department offers a minor in Biomedical Engineering

 Can I get a scholarship?

-MSU, the College of Engineering, and the CHBE Department award scholarships on a competitive basis for both new and continuing students.
+MSU, the Norm Asbjornson College of Engineering, and the CHBE Department award scholarships on a competitive basis for both new and continuing students.
 See the online information about the College of Engineering Scholarships (this same information is used by the CHBE department), and the Montana State University Scholarships programs.

 (back to top)